GUIDE TO SAFE HIKING

 • Do not hesitate to ask locals or experienced people for directions, weather or other advice.

-• Areas with loose stones and rocks are particularly slippery in dry terrain.
+• In dry terrain, areas with loose stones and rocks are particularly slippery.
 Be careful when hiking in groups, as loose stones can harm hikers below you.

-• Do not go too close to the cliffs, especially in wet areas with slippery ground.
-Be very careful with children.
+• Do not approach the cliffs too close, especially in wet areas with slippery ground.
+Also, be very careful with children.

 WEATHER DEPENDENT

-• Do not leave if there is fog or if it is dark outside – Be prepared for the fact that meteorologists can be wrong or that the weather can suddenly change after you have left
+• Do not leave if there is fog or dark outside – Be prepared for the fact that meteorologists can be wrong or that the weather can suddenly change after you have left.

 HARE-HUNTING SEASON